-The application relates to a bus stop located on Rotherham Road (A633), situated up a slope from Tor Close.
-The surrounding area is predominantly residential in nature; however, the road is a busy route linking the town centre and the surrounding area.
+The application relates to a bus stop located on Rotherham Road (A633), adjacent a public house (The Full House).
+The surrounding area is predominantly residential in nature; however, the road is a busy route linking the town centre and the surrounding area with a petrol station also present.